jamesrayman/Ero/docs/euclid.md

 ### Statements

 A "statement" is an instruction on how to change the state of the program.
 A Euclid program is a list of statements.
-Upon program execution, these statements are run in order unless they are part of a control flow structure that states to do otherwise (like an `if` statement).
+Upon program execution, these statements are run in order unless they are part of a control flow structure that dictates otherwise (like an `if` statement).

 Statements are generally only one line long, so newlines, in most cases, end statements.
-Newlines do not end statements when a line ends in a backslash (`\`) or when a line ends in with an incomplete binary operator, an incomplete literal, unclosed parenthesis (`(` and `)`), or unclosed brackets (`[` and `]`).
+Newlines do not end statements when a line ends in a backslash (`\`) or when a line ends in with an incomplete binary operator, an incomplete literal, unclosed parentheses (`(` and `)`), or unclosed brackets (`[` and `]`).
 A semicolon (`;`) may be used to explicitly end a statement.

+Single line comments in Euclid begin with a hashtag (`#`) which is not part of a string literal and continue until the end of the line.
+Everything after the hashtag is ignored by the Euclid interpreter.

+> Multiline comments?

 Euclid code samples thorughout this documentation is displayed like the sample below.